thirdweb-example/smart-wallet-script/README.md

 1. generate a personal wallet using LocalWallet
 2. connect to the corresponding smart wallet
 3. claim a ERC20 token using the thirdweb SDK
+4. create a scoped session key
+5. claim a ERC20 using the session key
+6. revoke the session key

 ## Install dependencies